spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-render-configurable-bundle-templates-in-the-storefront.md

 By adding these widgets to respective templates, you can render the Configurable Bundle Templates in the Storefront.
 Specifically, in the Cart, Checkout Summary, Order Details, and Quote Request pages.
 This article provides details on how to do that.

-## Rendering Configurable Bundle Templates on the Cart Page
+## Rendering Configurable Bundle Templates on the cart page

 To render a `configured bundle` product on the cart page, call `QuoteConfiguredBundleWidget`  in the cart page template (`CartPage/Theme/default/templates/page-layout-cart/page-layout-cart.twig`).

 **Code example that renders configured bundle product on the cart page**